Xiaogan Hubei, China Travel Guide

 Pack a pair if you anticipate upscale dining or formal events during your stay.

 China uses Type A (two flat pins), Type C (two circular pins), and Type I (three flat pins, triangular) sockets.
 Type A and Type I are most common.
 A universal adapter is recommended.
 The standard voltage is 220V, 50Hz.
-Check your devices for compatibility; most modern electronics are dual voltage.
+Check your electronics for compatibility; most modern electronics are dual voltage.
 If your device operates only on 110V, a Voltage converter is needed.

 GSM phones are compatible.
 Airalo eSIMs offer a simple way to have internet access.
 Unlock your phone to use local SIM cards from China Mobile, China Unicom, or China Telecom (passport needed for registration).
 Bring additional batteries for your camera and memory cards.
 A Tripod is useful for low-light or night photography.
 Portable chargers and power banks are crucial for full-day explorations.

-Baidu Maps navigation (百度地图) or Amap (高德地图) for local navigation.
+The Baidu maps app navigation (百度地图) or Amap (高德地图) for local navigation.
 Pleco for Chinese dictionary.
 Google Translate (offline packs) for language barriers.

 Cloud storage, external hard drives, or USB drives to back up important photos and documents.